theDheerajjha/front-end-task-Faq-accordion-card-main/README.md

 # front-end-task-Faq-accordion-card-main
-Another task , will create Accordion using JS
+Another task , will design and create  an awesome Accordion using JS